MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/general-settings-windows-defender-advanced-threat-protection.md

 >Want to experience Windows Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/en-us/WindowsForBusiness/windows-atp?ocid=docs-wdatp-gensettings-abovefoldlink)

 During the onboarding process, a wizard takes you through the general settings of Windows Defender ATP.
-After onboarding, you might want to update some settings which you'll be able to do through the **Preferences setup** menu.
+After onboarding, you might want to update some settings which you'll be able to do through the **Settings** menu.

-1. In the navigation pane, select **Preferences setup** > **General**.
+1. In the navigation pane, select **Settings** > **General**.

 2. Modify settings such as data retention policy or the industry that best describes your organization.